 One man wounded in “shooting incident“ in West Bank flashpoint

-The incident occurred as Israeli and Palestinian officials met in Egypt for talks aimed at calming a surge in violence.
+The incident occurred as Israeli and Palestinian officials held U.S.-backed talks in Egypt aimed at calming months of violence.

-The Israeli-occupied West Bank has seen a surge of confrontations in recent months, with near-daily military raids and escalating settler violence amid a spate of attacks by Palestinians.
+The West Bank has seen a surge of confrontations, with near-daily military raids and escalating settler violence amid a spate of attacks by Palestinians.
 Sunday’s talks aimed to head off further incidents when the Muslim holy month of Ramadan begins later this week.

 Over the past year, Israeli forces have made thousands of arrests in the West Bank and killed more than 200 Palestinians, including fighters and civilians, while more than 40 Israelis and three Ukrainians have died in Palestinian attacks.